gnss-sdr/gnss-sdr/README.md

 #### Computation of Position, Velocity and Time
-Although data processing for obtaining high-accuracy PVT solutions is out of the scope of GNSS-SDR, we provide a module that can compute a simple least square solution and leaves room for more sophisticated positioning methods.
-The integration with libraries and software tools that are able to deal with multi-constellation data such as [GPSTk](http://www.gpstk.org), [RTKLIB](http://www.rtklib.com/) or [gLAB](http://gage14.upc.es/gLAB/) appear as viable solutions for high performance, completely customizable GNSS receivers.
+Although data processing for obtaining high-accuracy PVT solutions is out of the scope of GNSS-SDR, we provide a module that can compute simple least square solutions (stored in GIS-friendly formats such as [GeoJSON](http://geojson.org/geojson-spec.html) and [KML](http://www.opengeospatial.org/standards/kml), or transmitted via serial port as [NMEA 0183](https://en.wikipedia.org/wiki/NMEA_0183) messages), and leaves room for more sophisticated positioning methods by storing observables and navigation data in [RINEX](https://en.wikipedia.org/wiki/RINEX) files ([v2.11](https://igscb.jpl.nasa.gov/igscb/data/format/rinex211.txt) or [v3.02](ftp://igs.org/pub/data/format/rinex302.pdf)).

 The common interface is [PvtInterface](./src/core/interfaces/pvt_interface.h).

-For instance, in order to use the implementation GpsL1CaPvt, add to the configuration file:
+Configuration example for GPS L1 C/A signals:

 ~~~~~~
 ;######### PVT CONFIG ############